 There may be times where our planned itinerary conflicts with your other obligations and commitments.
-In light of this, you get TWO no-questions-asked extensions on TWO major assignments.
+Knowing this, you each get two (2) days of no-questions asked extensions on major assignments.
 The only requirement is that you e-mail me before the assignment's original deadline and let me know you're using the extension.
 Otherwise, major assignments will be penalized 10% for each day they are late.